Fransjohan Pretorius: Education and career

 Pretorius matriculated at the Afrikaanse Hoër Seunskool (Affies).
 He studied history at the University of Pretoria (UP) and so is a Tukkie (derived from Transvaalse Universiteitskollege, the original name of the University of Pretoria).
 He continued his studies at Leiden University and obtained a PhD in history at the University of South Africa (UNISA) in 1989.
 He was lecturer in the Department of Historical and Heritage Studies from 1989 until his retirement in 2014 at the University of Pretoria.

 Pretorius studied history at the University of Pretoria (UP) and so is a Tukkie (derived from Transvaalse Universiteitskollege, the original name of the University of Pretoria).
 He continued his studies at Leiden University and obtained a PhD in history at the University of South Africa (UNISA) in 1989.
 He was lecturer in the Department of Historical and Heritage Studies from 1989 until his retirement in 2014 at the University of Pretoria.

 Awards

 In 1998 Pretorius received the Stals Prize for Cultural History from the Suid-Afrikaanse Akademie vir Wetenskap en Kuns (SAAWK, South African Academy of Science and Art) and in 2001 the Prestige Prize from the Federasie van Afrikaanse Kultuurvereniginge (FAK, Federation of Afrikaans Cultural Associations).
 In 2019, he was awarded the annual Jan H. Marais Prize for Outstanding Contribution to Afrikaans as an academic language.

 Personal life

 Pretorius is married to Laurette Pretorius, a computer science professor emeritus at the University of South Africa.
+They have three children, Laurette, Nicolaas and Hermann.